Sunday, July 4th to Friday, July 30, 2021 (5 weeks)

-This will be the seventh year that the University of Toronto has offered a summer course in Spain.
-With the city of Seville serving as the classroom, this program offers courses designed to introduce students to Hispanic art and culture and the Spanish language.
+This will be the seventh year that the University of Toronto has offered summer courses based in Spain.
+This program offers courses designed to introduce students to Hispanic art and culture.

 The summer weather is hot and humid, but nighttime temperatures are perfect for being outside, where one of the most deeply-rooted of all Seville’s traditions is carried out: the “tapeo.”
 During the summer months people spend the evening frequenting the many restaurant and bar terraces set up along the banks of the Guadalquivir river.

 The program will begin with a "Welcome to Seville" Zoom call for all participants on Sunday July 4th.
 Each course will include virtual field trips such as on-site filmed visits, live-streamed visits to historic sites in and outside of Seville, and cooking workshops for the cuisine course.